MEXA: Towards General Multimodal Reasoning with Dynamic Multi-Expert Aggregation: Related Work

 \paragraph{Many-Modal Understanding and Reasoning.} Real-world environments are increasingly dynamic, requiring the need for AI systems to perceive and process a broader range of modalities beyond unimodal learning.
 This growing demand has led to advances in models that integrate diverse signals such as images, audio, text, and 3D point clouds to improve learning and generalization.
 Among these, Vision-Language Models (VLMs)~\citep{huang2022large,li2023otter,gong2023multimodalgpt,chen2024vast} support tasks like speech recognition and audio captioning by fusing acoustic and textual information.
 Similarly, 2D-3D Joint Models~\citep{li2020detailed,hou2021pri3d,hou2023mask3d,lei2024vit} combine spatial and geometric features for enhanced 3D scene understanding.
 However, these models are typically limited to fixed modality-task combinations and struggle to generalize or scale to novel modality inputs.
 This motivates the development of flexible many-modality systems~\citep{zellers2022merlot,han2023onellm,li2023blip,girdhar2023imagebind,liu2023prismer,yu2024crema} that adapt to heterogeneous inputs and reasoning demands across domains.
 Yet, most existing systems are primarily designed to fuse multiple input modalities and learn perception and reasoning implicitly within a unified architecture.
 While effective for many tasks, these approaches often struggle with scalability and tend to overlook the explicit use of LLMs' advanced reasoning capabilities.
-In contrast, our modular framework selects and coordinates expert models through an LLM-driven router and aggregator, directly leveraging reasoning abilities that are insufficiently exploited by unified multimodal architectures.
+Our modular framework selects and coordinates expert models through an LLM-driven router and aggregator, directly leveraging reasoning abilities that are insufficiently exploited by unified multimodal architectures.
+Another line of work, programming-based methods~\cite{lu2023chameleon,suris2023vipergpt}, relies on pre-defined functions or in-context examples (few-shot prompts) and executes reasoning in a code format.
+In contrast, our MEXA does not require in-context examples and operates entirely in a training-free, zero-shot setting.
+MEXA performs deep reasoning using a Large Reasoning Model rather than code execution, allowing for free-form input rather than rigid programmatic steps.
+This flexibility makes MEXA more extensible and generalizable to a wider range of tasks and modalities, including audio, 3D, and medical tasks, which are beyond the scope of ViperGPT~\cite{suris2023vipergpt} and Chameleon~\cite{lu2023chameleon}.